Kundasang War Memorial: Australian Garden

 The core of the Australian garden is the Australian flag and a bronze plaque with a heading titled "Kinabalu Kundasang War Memorial and Australia".
 There is also a panel documented in English and Malay with the title "The history of British and Australian prisoners of war in Sabah" created by artist Ross J. Bastiaan in 1998.
 Below the relief of Borneo was written in English the creation of the memorial.
 While in the lower middle part of the plate is a graphical representation of a roadmap during the death marches.

 English Rose Garden

 This section, dedicated to the British POWs, is laid as a rose garden.
 A black marble slab with the flag of the United Kingdom bears this inscription:

 Borneo Garden

 The Borneo Garden is dedicated to the victims who hailed from Borneo, especially the ethnic groups in Sabah who had tried to help the prisoners of war in any way and were themselves killed.
-In this garden, several plants and flowers are grown that are native to Sabah, especially rare orchid species like the domestic Kinabalu rothschildianum Paphiopedilum, from the genus of Paphiopedilum.
+In this garden, several plants and flowers are grown that are native to Sabah, especially rare orchid species like the domestic Paphiopedilum rothschildianum (Rothschild's slipper orchid}, from the genus of Paphiopedilum.

 Contemplation Garden

-In the Contemplation Garden, a column passing passage leads to a pond.
+In the Contemplation Garden, a column passing passage leads to a reflection pond and pergola.
 In 2011, marble panels were installed here with the names of all the victims.